We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Customer satisfaction ratings

 We also spoke with customer service representatives when possible.
-It’s important to note that though this information is current at the time of publication, financial institutions may change or update their policies and offerings.
-Interest rates, terms and the availability of no-appraisal home equity loans may change, and we recommend you verify all information presented here before applying for loans with any of these lenders.
+Though this information is current at publication, financial institutions may change or update their policies and offerings.
+Interest rates, terms, and the availability of no-appraisal home equity loans may change, and we recommend that you verify all information presented here before applying for loans with any of these lenders.

 Summary of Money’s Best No-Appraisal Home Equity Loans